Gabapentin: Recreational use

-Gabapentin when taken in excess can induce euphoria, a sense of calm, a marijuana-like high, improved sociability, and reduced alcohol or cocaine cravings.
-Also known on the streets as "Gabbies", gabapentin is increasingly abused and misused for these euphoric effects.
+When taken in excess, gabapentin can induce euphoria, a sense of calm, improved sociability, and reduced alcohol or cocaine cravings.
+Also known on the streets as "Gabbies", gabapentin was reported in 2017 to be increasingly abused and misused for these euphoric effects.
 About 1 percent of the responders to an Internet poll and 22 percent of those attending addiction facilities had a history of abuse of gabapentin.
 Gabapentin misuse, toxicity, and use in suicide attempts among adults in the US increased from 2013 to 2017.

-After Kentucky's implementation of stricter legislation regarding opioid prescriptions in 2012, there was an increase in gabapentin-only and multi-drug use in 2012–2015.
+After Kentucky implemented stricter legislation regarding opioid prescriptions in 2012, there was an increase in gabapentin-only and multi-drug use from 2012 to 2015.
 The majority of these cases were from overdose in suspected suicide attempts.
-These rates were also accompanied by increases in abuse and recreational use.
+Increases in abuse and recreational use accompanied these rates.

 Withdrawal symptoms, often resembling those of benzodiazepine withdrawal, play a role in the physical dependence some users experience.
 Its misuse predominantly coincides with the usage of other CNS depressant drugs, namely opioids, benzodiazepines, and alcohol.

 Veterinary use

-In cats, gabapentin can be used as an analgesic in multi-modal pain management, anxiety medication to reduce stress in cats for travel or vet visits, and anticonvulsant.
+In cats, gabapentin can be used as an analgesic in multi-modal pain management, anxiety medication to reduce stress during travel or vet visits, and anticonvulsant.

 Veterinarians may prescribe gabapentin as an anticonvulsant and pain reliever in dogs.
+It has beneficial effects for treating epilepsy, different kinds of pain (chronic, neuropathic, and post-operative pain), and anxiety, lip-licking behavior, storm phobia, fear-based aggression.

 It is also used to treat chronic pain-associated nerve inflammation in horses and dogs.
-Side effects include tiredness and loss of coordination.
+Side effects include tiredness and loss of coordination, but these effects generally resolve within 24 hours of starting the medication.